-Rats are also omnivores, and will catch, kill and eat things small enough to catch.
+Rats are also omnivores and will catch, kill and eat things small enough to see.

 Mice will snack on baby rats if given the opportunity and vice versa.
-Rats will consume mice they catch if opportunity presents itself.
+Likewise, rats will consume mice they catch if the opportunity presents itself.

-If you have both pets, I strongly recommend not keeping them together.
+If you have both pets, I firmly recommend not keeping them together.

 Can Pet Rats and Mice Live Together?

 Pet rats and mice are pets full of cuteness.
-Both species are fun in an adorable way.
-They are the cats and dogs of the rodent world and should NOT live together.
+Both species adorably are fun.
+However, they are the cats and dogs of the rodent world and should NOT live together.

-Mice are more similar to cats, and rats are similar to dogs, which has made them to be popular with pet owners across the globe.
+Mice are more similar to cats, and rats are similar to dogs, making them popular with pet owners across the globe.

-They are surprisingly loving and loyal, especially rats, that are often perceived as dog-like.
-Mice, on the other hand, are loving but tend to be more secretive (like cats).
+They are surprisingly loving and loyal, especially rats, which are often perceived as dog-like.
+Mice are loving but tend to be more secretive (like cats).

-This has led to the question that we’re talking about today: Can you keep pet mice and pet rats together?
-No, you shouldn’t keep them together as they won’t get along for many reasons.
+This has led to the question we’re talking about today: Can you keep pet mice and rats together?
+No, it would help if you didn’t keep them together as they won’t get along for many reasons.

-Despite similar appearance, both are still different species.
+Despite their similar appearance, both are still different species.

 Reasons Why You Shouldn’t Keep Mice and Rats Together

-Here are five solid reasons why you should never try to house rats and mice together in your home.
-Many of them are natural reasons, and you will be sending the mice to an early grave if you kept them together.
+Here are five solid reasons you should never try to house rats and mice together in your home.
+Many of them are genuine reasons, and you will send the mice to an early grave if you keep them together.
 Here’s why:

 Difference in Size

 The No.1 reason why you can’t keep rats and mice together is the size difference.
-Rats are obviously bigger than mice, which means that ratties will eventually win out and dominate mice in your home.
+Rats are more significant than mice, meaning ratties will eventually win and dominate mice in your home.

-Not only can ratties threaten mouse physically, but they will eat their food and take up their territory.
-Mice stand no chance against rats, as they are bigger and also stronger.
-Rats will typically be aggressive towards mice, especially the male rats.
+Not only can ratties threaten mice physically, but they will eat their food and take up their territory.
+Mice stand no chance against rats, as they are bigger and stronger.
+So rats will typically be aggressive towards mice, especially the male rats.
 And that can cause loads of stress.

-In the end, mice and rats are just not best fit to be kept together.
+In the end, mice and rats are not the best fit to be kept together.
 You can still have them, but NEVER put them into the same tank.

-As earlier mentioned, feeding problem will arise if you want to keep mice and rats together.
+As mentioned earlier, feeding problems will arise if you want to keep mice and rats together.
 If put in the same enclosure, rats will eat most of the food, and there will be nothing left for a mouse.

-That’s because the mice just won’t be able to compete for a meal, and rats will be intimidating obstacle for them.
-In the long run, this will cause the mice to lose weight and in the end suffer from multiple diseases.
+That’s because the mice won’t be able to compete for a meal, and rats will be an intimidating obstacle for them.
+In the long run, this will cause the mice to lose weight and, in the end, suffer from multiple diseases.
 It can even lose its life due to underfeeding.

-Ensure your mice gets more than enough food; for this reason, we frown upon the thoughts of keeping rats and mice together.
+Ensure your mice get more than enough food; for this reason, we frown upon the thought of keeping rats and mice together.

 Yet another big reason as to why not to keep mouse and rat together.
 As rats become more aggressive and territorial towards other mates in the tank, they will eventually find and chase the mice in the tank.
 It’s a natural reaction that also happens in the wild.

 The situation can even worsen if the mouse has nowhere to hide.
-This can trigger a crazy amount of stress for the mice, that can in the end cause health problems and diseases for the mice.
+This can trigger a crazy amount of stress for the mice, which can ultimately cause health problems and diseases.

-Mice love to be in safe habitat, and if they’re constantly under threat, they will go through a lot of stress and suffer as a result.
+Mice love to be in safe habitats, and if they’re constantly under threat, they will endure a lot of stress and suffer.

 Rats are Extremely Territorial

-Rats are super territorial if they get placed together with mice, and also with other rats – this is bad news for mouse!
+Rats are super territorial if they get placed together with mice and other rats – this is terrible news for mice!

 Male rats tend to be much more territorial and aggressive towards other animals that are smaller in size.

-Mice will suffer greatly from this.
-They will not have enough space to move, they will have their food eaten, their babies killed and they will get chased around by the rats.
+Mice will suffer significantly from this.
+They will not have enough space to move, have their food eaten, have their babies killed, and get chased around by the rats.

-These are all reasons why you shouldn’t keep rats and mouse together, especially males.
+You shouldn’t keep rats and mice together, especially males.

 Mice Will Eat Baby Rats